roblehmann/neurips2021challenge/README.md

-# concatenated Autoencoder for joint embedding of ATAC and scRNAseq
+# Concatenated Autoencoder for joint embedding of ATAC and scRNAseq

 Single cell joint embedding using a concatenated Autoencoder.
-We obtained the **first place** in the [NeurIPS 2021 single cell competition](https://openproblems.bio/neurips_2021/) Joint Embedding task without pre-training[1].
+We obtained the **first place** in the [NeurIPS 2021 single cell competition](https://openproblems.bio/competitions/neurips_2021/) Joint Embedding task without pre-training[1].

 ## Model description